TheGraphIndia/Web3-with-The-Graph-India/Contribution_Guide.md

 ## Community Guidelines

 We expect all contributors to adhere to our code of conduct and contribute in a respectful and inclusive manner.
-Please read our [community guidelines](link-to-community-guidelines) before getting involved.
+Please read our [community guidelines](https://github.com/TheGraphIndia/Web3-with-The-Graph-India/blob/main/Community_Guidelines.md) before getting involved.

-## License

-By contributing to Project Name, you agree that your contributions will be licensed under the [project's license](link-to-license).

 ---